 Sausage Bean Soup

 This post may contain affiliate links, which means I may receive a commission if you make a purchase using these links.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, and a King Arthur Baking affiliate, I earn from qualifying purchases.

 Rather than dried beans, it uses canned navy beans.
 And unlike Ham and Beans (which we also love), this soup is not as heavy or filling.
 Perhaps because of the addition of the vegetables.

 Ingredients for Sausage Bean Soup

-- ground sausage
+- lean ground sausage

 - dried thyme leaves